Creative Clinical Director and Consultant Podiatrist

 We are also huge advocates of the wonderful Yoga Sandals as I really regard these as an essential part of making feet stronger and healthier.
 They make a huge difference to those of us who wear them !

-My wish is that we as a Supplefeet team can contribute to your well being, your foot health and in the process enjoy taking care of you and your needs.
+My vision and aim is that we as a Supplefeet team can contribute to your well being, your foot health and in the process enjoy taking care of you and your needs.
+Do let us know how we are helping you with your feet journey.

 With Best wishes